4th Gorkha Rifles: Uniform

 The first uniforms obtained for the regiment, during the chaotic period of 1857–58, were makeshift whites dyed khaki-drab in the bazaar.
 Dark rifle-green uniforms with black cuff facings were subsequently adopted to be worn with the round peakless Kilmarnock cap common to all Gurkha regiments.
 Together with black metal buttons and insignia these items were to remain features of the dress uniforms of the regiment until the present day.
 Khaki drill was worn for active service and hot-weather dress from 1873 on.
 John Masters records that after World War I the historic rifle-green was retained only for the mess uniforms of officers and the full dress uniforms of pipers and mess order.

 Regimental Centre

-The Regimental Center was formed on 15 November 1940 in Balkoh.
+The Regimental Center was formed on 15 November 1940 in Bakloh.
 The first commandant was Colonel TDC Owens, MC, who commanded the centre for five years during World War II.